BiocomputeLab/biocomputelab.github.io/_team/thomas-gorochowski.md

   - visualisation
   - complex systems
 ---
-Synthetic biologist and complexity scientist that was originally trained in computer science.
-Attempting to develop efficient architectures for cellular information processing using biologically derived parts and principles.

 Thomas Gorochowski is a Royal Society University Research Fellow based in the School of Biological Sciences at the University of Bristol, UK.
-His lab focuses on better understanding the computational architecture of living systems to enable their effective reprogramming as a basis for adaptive living materials and cellular computers.
+His lab focuses on better understanding the computational architecture of living systems to enable their effective reprogramming as a basis for adaptive living materials, new forms of cellular living computer, and environmental applications.

-Prior to joining the University of Bristol, he was awarded a Marie Curie Postdoctoral Fellowship at DSM where he worked on large-scale automated strain development for precision gene expression in bacteria.
-He then joined the Synthetic Biology Centre at the Massachusetts Institute of Technology, USA as a Postdoctoral Associate where he developed the initial sequencing analysis pipelines that forms part of the large-scale efforts at the MIT-Broad Foundry for Synthetic Biology and explored new ways that deep-sequencing could be harnessed for bioengineering.
+Prior to joining the faculty of the School of Biological Sciences at the University of Bristol, he was awarded a Marie Curie Postdoctoral Fellowship at DSM in the Netherlands where he worked on large-scale automated strain development for precision gene expression in bacteria.
+He then joined the Synthetic Biology Centre at the Massachusetts Institute of Technology, USA as a Postdoctoral Associate where he helped develop the initial sequencing analysis pipelines that form part of the large-scale efforts at the MIT-Broad Foundry for Synthetic Biology and explored new ways that deep-sequencing could be harnessed for bioengineering.
 This led to the creation of the first sequencing-based ‘genetic debugger’ that enables the rapid diagnosis of faults in large circuits and simultaneous characterization of many genetic parts in situ.
-In 2016, he was awarded a BrisSynBio Fellowship to set up his own lab at the University of Bristol, and in 2017 received a 5-year Royal Society University Fellowship.
+In 2016, he was awarded a BrisSynBio Fellowship to set up his own lab at the University of Bristol, in 2017 received a 5-year Royal Society University Fellowship to grow his research programme further, and in 2021 was made a Turing Fellow of The Alan Turing Insittue, London to explore data-centric approaches to biological design.

-Since returning to Bristol he has rapidly established a group pioneering the application of novel sequencing methods for the rational engineering of biological systems.
-His research has been published in leading peer-reviewed journals and he provides leadership as Co-Director of the University of Bristol’s BioDesign Specialist Research Institute, Co-Director of the UKRI-funded Bristol Centre for Engineering Biology, and as a Core Member of the UKRI-BBSRC ‘Transformative Technologies Strategy Advisory Panel’.
-He also has established innovative public engagement activities such as the ‘Become a Biological Engineer’ supported by the Royal Society to bring bioengineering into the classroom and provide opportunities to all students to do hands-on science.
+Since returning to Bristol he has rapidly established a diverse research group pioneering the application of novel sequencing methods for the rational engineering of biological systems.
+His research has been published in leading peer-reviewed journals and he provides leadership as Co-Director of the University of Bristol’s BioDesign Specialist Research Institute, Co-Director of the UKRI-funded Bristol Centre for Engineering Biology, as a Core Member of the UKRI-BBSRC ‘Transformative Technologies Strategy Advisory Panel’, as part of the Scientific Steering Committee for the Synthetic Biology Open Language (SBOL), and SBOL Visual representative for COMBINE.
+He also has established innovative public engagement activities such as the ‘Become a Biological Engineer’ to bring bioengineering into the classroom and provide access to all students, no matter their background, to cutting-edge research.